lambdaAgent/cute-js/README.md

    onFieldChange = fieldPath:String -> e:Object{Event} -> Object { Any }
 ```
 1. the name of function is `onFieldChange`
-2. This function return Object of Any structure;
+2. This function return `Object of Any structure`
 3. It accepts, 2 parameters: (fieldPath, e).